NikTern/README-Generator-App/README.md

   - [Questions](#questions)

   ## Installation
   'npm install' is used to download Inquirer.
-Type it into the terminal.
+Type it into the terminal to download the relevant packages.

   ## Usage
   Type 'node index.js' in the terminal to run the app.
-Input the information you want written to the README file and your README will be generated when the questions have all been asked.
+You must have node.js installed.
+Input the information you want written to the README file after each command line prompt is given and your README will be generated when the questions have all been asked.

+  Video demo can be found here: https://drive.google.com/file/d/1obYi63N8CFSGDncY0i8v40ZW1l8NBeg7/view?usp=sharing

   ## License
   Covered under the MIT License: